 The move of the junior organization to the Tampa area in the 2010-11 season took the family to Bradenton florida where Brett and his wife, Tammy, have two children, Maverick Bretson & Aspen Rae.

-Garrett Strot is a native of Minnesota and begins his 3rd year as Associate Head Coach with the Tampa Bay Juniors.
+Garrett Strot is a native of Minnesota and has been with the Tampa Bay Juniors since 2013.

 Prior to coming to Tampa Garrett coached 5 years in the NAHL as Head Coach of the North Iowa Outlaws and Coulee Region Chill and an assistant with the Aberdeen Wings.
 While in the NAHL, 26 of his players went on to play NCAA Divison-1 hockey.